SFI-Visual-Intelligence/AI-exhibition/art-drawing/Art-merging/ReadMe.md

 Original image with style image and stylized image:
 ![Original image of superman](Example_images/Figure_1.png)

+## How it works
+The algorithm uses deeplearning the generate one image in the style of another.
+This is called *neural style transfer*.
+The achitecture of the neural network follows VGG19.
+The first few layers in the network represent low-level features like egdes and textures, while the final few layers represent higher-level features like object parts.
+The intermidiate layers define the style.

 **Hardware requirements**
 <p>The program was put together an run on a laptop.<br>